pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Thank goodness that style didn't catch on.

 Instead of giving them the tools that allow adjustments, most print equation layout systems (and MathML in particular), only hand them spacing hacks.
-This may be fine for print where, in the end, you just want to put some ink on a canvas and noone can see your hackery.
+This may be fine for print where, in the end, you just want to put some ink on a canvas and no one can see your hackery.
 On the web, the structural damage is apparent and causes numerous issues (e.g., performance, accessibility).
 Compare this to CSS where we have benefited from a system that allows resets and customization clearly and cleanly; in comparison, a paradise of tools for designers, authors, and developers.

 None of this is to say that there aren't interesting aspects of print equation layout that are worth a look for the web; something as basic as multiscripts or something as complex as stretchy glyphs.
 But bringing them in a way that drags the baggage of 100 years of print equation layout along is an obviously stupid idea (that can be explained but hardly forgiven).

 Stretchy characters are also a weirdly terrible tradition: to stitch together glyph pieces to form something else.
 Of course it makes sense in a print setting - you work with what you got (just like you re-use typefaces left right and center).
 But what do people use stretchy character for?
 It is actually a very simple concept: a border.
 Yes, the specifics of the border style may carry some (contextual) meaning, but that's the case with most borders in general.
 The main layout purpose is very specifically to separate a chunk of layout that benefits from a border on some sides of its box.
 That's all there is to it.
 It's even in the name: these constructions are commonly called "fences" (mathml 3 even has an `mfenced` element, may it rest in pieces).
 A fence is a separator (ARIA pun intended), something to mark a border.

 The MathML people want the ability to build stretchy characters to be limited to internal magic of MathML implementations in browsers, relying on low-level access to Open Type MATH tables without doing the hard work of surfacing this complex technology to userland.
-This technology has somewhat problematic history in itself.
-The extensions was developed by Microsoft exclusively for Word and only years later proposed to Open Type properly to help, really, the MathML people to make the case that "it's a standard".
-There are only a handful of fonts around because they are so incredibly complex (read: expensive) to create.
+This technology has a somewhat problematic history in itself.
+The extension was developed by Microsoft exclusively for Word and only years later proposed to Open Type properly to help, really, the MathML people to make the case that "it's a standard".
+There are only a handful of fonts with MATH tables around because they are quite complex (read: expensive) to create.

 Even ignoring the troublesome history, this approach limits a rather lovely concept used throughout design (just search dribble or codepen for curly braces) to supposedly "mathematical" markup and layout.
-It is quite silly especially since even basic uses case won't actually be possible this way (e.g., a stretchy brace around a list would still be invalid).
+It is quite silly especially since even basic uses case won't actually be possible this way (e.g., a stretchy brace around a list would still be invalid,  even ignoring "semantics").
 Any which way, we still need an alternative.

 So why not rethink this in the context of the web?
-Why carry over a silly tradition (which, let's be clear, is actually much worse: fonts will have multiple sizes of fences and those will be used if the box is just small enough).
-We have so many useful ways to indicate that something is grouped together in the web, we have traditions around it too (e.g., hover, focus, target effects, easily shaded or animated backgrounds to indicate depth), some of which are problematic for other reasons.
-We have a dynamic medium that allows you to only expose the gnarly information like this when a user actually require it instead of on-the-nose all the time.
-Random fact: stretchy braces in fact do not increase by just nesting.
+Why carry over a silly tradition (which is actually even worse: fonts will have multiple sizes of fences and those will be used if the box they wrap around is small enough).
+We have so many useful ways to indicate that something is grouped together on the web, we have traditions around those too (e.g., hover, focus, target effects, easily shaded or animated backgrounds to indicate depth), some of which are problematic for other reasons.
+We have a dynamic medium that allows you to only expose the gnarly information like this when a user actually requires it instead of on-the-nose all the time.
+We can also leverage the web's infinite canvas to build new traditions that serve users better.
+For example, stretchy braces do not increase by just nesting.
 They stretch only to match the contents, thus in a double parentheses situation (like `((...)+(...))`) they will not grow, thus not actually represent the full complexity.
 That's understandable in the limited, fixed page sizes of print products.
 It also forces authors to do silly hacks to get additional dimensions should they want to communicate differently than tradition allows for.
+Maybe authors on the web want to do things differently from the web?

 And of course it's funny how even if you insist on a fonts-based alternative there's already a solid alternative to build upon today: variable fonts can do wonderful stretchy things and can obviously solve this problem.
 Just without magic and with control in the hands of authors.